Morgane Coston: Career

 She had signed to ride for the UCI Women's Team for the 2019 women's road cycling season, but elected to retire that February due to injury.
 She returned to racing 18 months later, signing for Chambéry CC.
 In October 2020, it was announced that Coston would return to the professional peloton in 2021, with the team.
+After a season with Roland Le Dévoluy, the team withdrew from the Women's World Tour to become a club team.
+Coston signed for Ma Petite Enterprise.